 DeLeeuw, J., Galen, L.W., Aebersold, C., & Stanton, V. (2007) Support for animal rights as a function of belief in evolution and religious fundamentalism.
 Animals and Society, 15, 353-363.

-Zuckerman, P., Galen, L.W., & Pasquale, F. (Forthcoming, 2013).
-Being Secular: Understanding Nonreligious People, Institutions, and Societies.
-Oxford University Press
+Zuckerman, P., Galen, L.W., & Pasquale, F. (Forthcoming co-authored book).
+The Non-Religious: Understanding Secular People and Societies.
+Oxford University Press.

 Galen, L. W. (2011).
 [Review of the book The Fundamentalist Mindset].
 International Journal for the Psychology of Religion, 21, 237-241.

 Galen, L.W.
 (2009).
 Psychology of religious extremism.
 [Review of the book Bad Faith: The danger of religious extremism].
 Analysis of Social Issues and Public Policy, 9, 327-330.